-As discussed in Note 1 (C) to the financial statements, the financial statements are prepared by the Comanche School District No. I-2, Stephens County, Oklahoma, on the basis of the financial reporting provisions of the Oklahoma State Department of Education, which a basis of accounting other than accounting principles generally accepted in the United States of America
+As discussed in Note 1 (C) to the financial statements, the financial statements are prepared by the Comanche School District No. I-2, Stephens County, Oklahoma, on the basis of the financial reporting provisions of the Oklahoma State Department of Education, which a basis of accounting other than accounting principles generally accepted in the United States of America to comply with requirements of the Oklahoma State Department of Education.
 The effects on the financial statements of the variances between the regulatory basis of accounting described in Note 1 (C) and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.